francis2/api/csharp/services-api/docs/OrdersApi.md

-Returns all entities of FillFee type related to multiple entities of Fill type
+Retrieves all entities of FillFee type related to multiple entities of Fill type

 ### Example
 ```csharp